How to Quickly Ripen Avocado

 • If necessary, microwave for another 30 seconds.

-Let the fruit cool down before cutting it and further using in the recipe.
-If there is absolutely no time to wait, there is an even faster way:
+Let the fruit cool down before cutting it and further using it in the recipe.
+If there is no time to wait, there is an even faster way:

 • Cut an unripe avocado in half.

-• Remove the seed and use a spoon to scoop out the pulp into a microwave-safe bowl.
+• Remove the seed and use a spoon to scoop the pulp into a microwave-safe bowl.

 • Then wrap the bowl with cling film and microwave for 30 seconds.

-You can use the avocado pulp ripened in the microwave for traditional homemade guacamole recipes, sauces, smoothies, and cocktails.
+The avocado pulp ripened in the microwave can be used in traditional homemade guacamole recipes, sauces, smoothies, and cocktails.

 How to Ripen Avocados in the Oven

-While using the following method, you should strictly follow the time limit for ripening avocado in the oven.
+While using the following method, you should strictly follow the time limit for ripening the avocado in the oven.
 Since as a result, you can have a baked avocado instead.
-Try not to overcook avocados in the oven, you won’t like the result:
+Try not to overcook avocados in the oven; you won’t like the result:

 • Preheat the oven to 360°F/180°C.

-• Wrap the avocado in a foil; avoid leaving any gaps.
+• Wrap the avocado in foil; avoid leaving any gaps.

-• Keep it in the oven for 10 to 15 minutes.
+• Please keep it in the oven for 10 to 15 minutes.

 However, this method has a huge flaw.
 Although the avocado becomes soft in the oven, it loses its bright green color and acquires a specific aroma and aftertaste.